Northampton State Hospital

 |Peak Patient Population||2,500 est|

+The Lunatic Hospital at Northampton was authorized in 1855 to relieve overcrowding in the Commonwealth's existing asylums at Worcester and Taunton, and especially to serve the population of the state's four western counties.
+It was planned for 250 patients, a population that was not expected to be reached for some time.
+Prior to improvement of the originally purchased 185 acres overlooking the town of Northampton one mile to the east.
 Built in 1856, the Northampton Lunatic Hospital was the fourth Kirkbride building to be constructed; it originally consisted of a single three story brick building, designed in a Gothic Revival style, and had the capacity for 250 patients.
 Following the Kirkbride design, the central administration floors were flanked by two patient wings, one for male and one for female.
 After many different expansions and additions to attempt to relieve overcrowding, the building seems to have become a confusing maze of rooms and hallways.

 At the turn of the century, the now renamed Northampton State Hospital housed 600 people in overcrowded living conditions.
 Infirmary wings were added to both sides in 1905 and frequent additions were made since, but the hospital remained congested and the old structure was decaying quickly.
 By the 1950's, the patient population had peaked at over 2,500; the hospital began to serve only as a roof over the heads of the most unfortunate people, and the original ideals of "moral treatment" of patients were long forgotten.